The History of the Organization

 The first Emerald dance, also known as the Fall Dance, was held at Putnam Lake in November 1974 and Ed Kelly’s children were the first step dancers to provide entertainment for the Emeralds.
 The first St. Patrick’s Day Dance was held at the Lake Carmel Clubhouse on Vernon Drive and Clubhouse Road.
 The Emeralds outgrew that facility immediately and held future dances at the George Fischer Middle School in Carmel for many years.
 In recent years, the Emeralds have enjoyed the dance at Vails Grove Pavilion in Brewster, NY.

 Emerald meetings were initially held at the Putnam County Savings Bank, the Presbyterian Community Center in Brewster, the Knights of Columbus in Carmel and the American Legion Hall in Brewster and for many memorable years at Reed Farm in Brewster, NY.
-Starting in January 2019 our meetings will held at the Trinity Lutheran Church off Route 6 in Brewster, NY.
+Our meetings are now held at the Trinity Lutheran Church Route 6 Brewster, NY.